CMPUT350F23-T11/Going-Merry/README.md

-# BasicSc2Bot
+# Going-Merry
-Template SC2 Bot for CMPUT 350 at UAlberta.
+Going-Merry is an SC2 Bot for CMPUT 350 at UAlberta.

 This bot works with our fork of [Sc2LadderServer](https://github.com/solinas/Sc2LadderServer) which will be used to run the tournament at the end of the term.
 It should help you set up the build process with the correct version of SC2 API so you can focus on creating your bot.